ca-carr/id-tx-example/README.md

 # Identity SC example

-A smart contract example .sol file, to use a commit-reveal protocol to transact with users based on an id, rather than a wallet.
+A smart contract example for a commit-reveal protocol to transact based on an established ID without requiring a pre-established wallet.

+## Usage
+Import into REMIX IDE: https://remix.ethereum.org/, compile and run

+## Important
+This is only an example, and most likely contains security vulnerabilities.
+Do not use for production purposes.